RodinGolodin/rodingolodin.github.io/content/resume.md

 A lone technical writer leading the function and supporting a team of over 200 people, including engineers, product managers, and QA testers.
 My responsibilities as a writer are external-facing API documentation, tutorials, how-tos and user guides.
 As a function lead, I maintain the Confluence wiki and make sure that users adhere to the guidelines and processes.

 Accomplishments:
-* Rewrote and expanded the company’s API portal (https://api-docs.ninjavan.co).
+* Rewrote and expanded the company’s [API portal](https://api-docs.ninjavan.co).
 This reduced the number of support requests and documentation-related complaints.
 * Introduced a style guide and other documentation-related guidelines and processes.
 As confirmed by quarterly surveys, this improved the users' perception of the documentation quality.
 * Created a tutorial that cut down the QA engineers' onboarding time from 2 weeks to a few days.